iamsahildhamija/dodopayments-whmcs/README.md

 # Dodo Payments for WHMCS 8.x / 9.x

-Version **1.0.0** — generic third-party gateway module using Dodo Payments Checkout Sessions and signed webhooks.
+This is generic third-party gateway module using Dodo Payments Checkout Sessions and signed webhooks.

 ## Architecture

-This is an **invoice-driven** gateway.
+It is an **invoice-driven** gateway.
 WHMCS remains the system that owns products, billing cycles, renewals, invoice totals, coupons, taxes, and service provisioning.
 Dodo Payments is used to collect the **exact outstanding WHMCS invoice amount**.

 For each WHMCS invoice currency, create **one reusable Dodo Single Payment product** with **Pay What You Want** enabled.
 You do **not** create a Dodo product for every WHMCS product/service.